Bharat Biotech signs agreement with Precisa Medicamentos for supply of 'COVAXIN™[?]' to Brazil | Headlines

 Bharat Biotech signs agreement with Precisa Medicamentos for supply of 'COVAXIN™[?]' to Brazil

-Bharat Biotech has announced that it has signed an agreement with Precisa Medicamentos for the supply of COVAXIN™[?] to Brazil.
-A team from Precisa Medicamentos visited the Bharat Biotech facility last week to discuss potential export possibilities of COVAXIN™[?], India's first indigenous vaccine for COVID-19.
+Bharat Biotech has announced that it has signed an agreement with Precisa Medicamentos for the supply of COVAXIN to Brazil.
+A team from Precisa Medicamentos visited the Bharat Biotech facility last week to discuss potential export possibilities of COVAXIN, India's first indigenous vaccine for COVID-19.

 The team met Chairman and Managing Director of Bharat Biotech, Dr Krishna Ella at Bharat Biotech on January 7 and 8 at the Bharat Biotech facility in Genome Valley, Hyderabad.
 During the discussions, the Ambassador of Brazil to India, Andre Aranha Correa do Lago joined on a virtual platform.

-He expressed his keen interest on behalf of the Government of Brazil, towards the procurement of COVAXIN™[?].
-In principle, it is understood between both parties that supplies of COVAXIN™[?] will be prioritised for the public market, through a direct procurement by the Government of Brazil, Bharat Biotech said in a release.
+He expressed his keen interest on behalf of the Government of Brazil, towards the procurement of COVAXIN.
+In principle, it is understood between both parties that supplies of COVAXIN will be prioritised for the public market, through a direct procurement by the Government of Brazil, Bharat Biotech said in a release.

 "The product development and clinical trial data thus far have generated five publications, which have been submitted to international peer-reviewed journals, 4 of which have been accepted and will be published soon.
 The publication of phase II trial data is undergoing the peer review process," it added.
 (ANI)